Wait goes on for Williams as inspired Halep wins Wimbledon

 At 2-2 Halep scooped up a ball she had no right to reach and Williams lurched forward to blaze a backhand long.

 The end came quickly.
-Halep broke again for 5-2 and calmly held to clinch the title.
+Halep broke again for 5-2 and showed no nerves as she calmly held to claim the title Williams craved.